A journey to cheese and chocolate factories from Montreux

 What to expect from the Chocolate Train day trip

-Gruyères and the cheese and chocolate factories can well be visited on your own, from Montreux or another base town within easy reach of this region.
+Gruyères and the cheese and chocolate factories can well be visited on your own, from Montreux or other base towns.
 Still, the Chocolate Train offers some advantages:

-- it’s a fully arranged tour, meaning you won’t have to worry about planning, transportation, waiting lines at the museums and opening hours;
+- It’s a fully arranged tour, so you don’t have to worry about planning, transportation, waiting lines at the museums and opening hours.

-- it’s an efficient way to visit some of Switzerland’s culinary and cultural highlights in one day;
+- It’s an efficient way to visit some Swiss culinary and cultural highlights in one day.

-- the Chocolate Train trip has a fixed schedule, meaning you can’t travel at your own pace.
-If you’d rather take more time at any of the destinations, you may prefer arranging for your own trip;
+- The Chocolate Train trip has a fixed schedule, meaning you can’t travel at your own pace.

-- you may want to visit only one or two of the Chocolate Train destinations, or combine one of them with other activities you’re more interested in;
+- You may want to visit only one or two of the Chocolate Train destinations, or combine one of them with other activities.

-- it can be cheaper to plan your own trip.
-The Chocolate Train trip is more expensive than the costs of return train tickets from Montreux and the entrance tickets of both the cheese and the chocolate museum;
+- It can be cheaper to plan your own trip.
+The Chocolate Train trip is more expensive than regular costs of return train tickets from Montreux and the entrance tickets of both museums.

-- holders of a Swiss Travel Pass or Swiss Travel Pass Flex can make a similar trip entirely for free: the train rides from Montreux to Gruyères and Broc-Fabrique, and the entrance to the cheese and chocolate factories, are all included;
+- Holders of a Swiss Travel Pass or Swiss Travel Pass Flex can make a similar trip entirely for free: the train rides to Gruyères and Broc-Fabrique, and the entrance to the cheese and chocolate factories, are all included.

-- if you’re not staying close to Montreux, you may look for alternative culinary tours closer to your base town.
+- If you’re not staying close to Montreux, alternative culinary tours closer to your base town can be more convenient.